How Much Should I Charge As Personal Trainer?

 It will be a continuation of this topic because closing sales don’t just require you to have a comfortable number.
 You need to communicate your value.

 You must do your due diligence on your competition and they know the value of your services.
-Think about what makes you unique and what makes you attractive as a personal trainer compared to the hundreds of trainers in Singapore.
+Think about what makes you unique and what makes you attractive as a personal trainer compared to the hundreds of personal fitness trainers in Singapore.

 It is the exact process we take the personal trainers through who switched to Core Collective from previously working at other gyms.